hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 When this is over, please, say my name.
 Will ya? — says without waiting for an answer.

-Roland fires his guns empty at the Crimson King.
+Fuck you!
+Fuck your Tower, fuck all of this! — the gunslinger yells.
+He fires his guns empty at the Crimson King.
+The whole twelve rounds.

 Crows fly away with an alarmed cawing one more time.
 The creature that claimed to be his creator trips and falls down.
 His red robe contrast with the pitch black color of the Tower, it seems as if he was ablaze while falling, as the first rays of dawn appear in the horizon.

+Calmness slowly returns to Roland.
+As if the gunshots woke him up from a vivid nightmare.
+No more poisonous words are infesting his mind.
+The smoke from the pistols clears his thoughts and headache.

 A mix of relief and emptiness fills his soul.
 This is the end of his world.
 He has other place to go and no one is waiting for him.

-Tears start to fall on his cheeks.
+It is late to realize that he has been a minion of destiny, he has played his part in some divine plan.
+He was indifferent to his people, instead of his future.
+But that has been out of his control, hasn't it?

+Stares at the sunrise for a while, it is beautiful, it is silent, peaceful.
+His eye gets watery.

 Boys don't cry maggot!
 Hears Cort shout him in his mind, yet it echoes all over the tower.
 That voice makes him smile.
 It is a sad smile though.
-Roland stares at the sunrise for a while, it is beautiful, it is silent, peaceful.
 When was the last time he cried?
 Nobody is watching now.
 He allows himself to burst into tears.
 Tears that make the dark stone of the Tower, even darker.

+After a while he is feeling replenished, crying has an curious healing properties for the soul.
+He empties his water flask and begins his descent.

 Once at the base, he notices that the cracks in the walls are sealed.
 The Tower seems to be healing.
-He also observes the remains of the Crimson King, who is being devoured by the crows, their eyes are red now.
+He also observes the remains of the Crimson King, who is being devoured by the frantic crows, their eyes and beaks are red now.
 They don't get fed that often.
-Its a horrible sight.
+It is a horrible sight.

 Not long after, there is nothing but bones left.
 He kneels and grabs the skull.
-It's red but because of the blood.

 Is this a trick or are you truly dead?
 How many lies did you tell me? — says Roland to it's hollow eyes.